 - Pinch of fresh Nutmeg

-Spread about 2 tablespoon of the béchamel sauce on top of each sandwich, add a little bit more shredded cheese and place in the toaster oven for few minutes until the cheese starts to melt.
+- Spread about 2 tablespoons of the béchamel sauce on top of each sandwich, add a little bit more shredded cheese, and place in the toaster oven for a few minutes until the cheese starts to melt.

 - Change the settings to broiler and broil the sandwich until the sauce is bubbly and golden (for about 30 seconds).
 Remove from the toaster and cut in half.
 Enjoy.